mkmenta/python-package-example/docs/tutorials/documentation.rst

         api/*
 Autodocumentation
 -----------------
 In order to create the automatic documentation using the ``docstrings`` from the code, you will need to add some extensions to sphinx.
 I have based my structure on ``pytorch`` and ``pytorch-lightning``'s docs.
-But, I hope that the notions written here allow to customize your docs in any way you want.
+But, I hope that the notions written here allow customizing your docs in any way you want.

 Configuration
 `````````````